Cade Doughty

-Cade Doughty (born March 26, 2001) is an American college baseball second baseman in the Toronto Blue Jays organization.
-He is ranked 11th on Major League Baseball's 2022 Top 30 Blue Jays prospects list.
+Cade Joseph Doughty (born March 26, 2001) is an American professional baseball second baseman in the Toronto Blue Jays organization.
+He is ranked 15th on Major League Baseball's 2024 Top 30 Blue Jays prospects list.

 Amateur career

-Doughty grew up in Denham Springs, Louisiana and attended Denham Springs High School.
+Doughty grew up in Denham Springs, Louisiana, and attended Denham Springs High School.
 He was named the Louisiana Gatorade Player of the Year as a senior after hitting for a .505 average with 48 hits, six home runs, 10 doubles, four triples, 27 RBIs, 38 runs scored and 15 stolen bases.
 Doughty as selected in the 39th round of the 2019 MLB Draft by the Detroit Tigers, but did not sign with the team.
 He played summer collegiate baseball after graduating high school for the Gaithersburg Giants of the Cal Ripken Collegiate Baseball League and was named a league All-Star.

 Doughty batted .278 with two home runs, a double, 12 RBIs and four stolen bases through 15 games during his true freshman season before it was cut short due to the coronavirus pandemic.
 In the following summer he played for the Boca Raton Blazers of the South Florida Collegiate Baseball League, where he hit for a .429 average.
 As a redshirt freshman, Doughty batted .308. with 11 doubles, two triples, 13 home runs, and 55 RBIs.
 He played for the Winter Park Diamond Dawgs in the Florida Collegiate Summer League during the summer of 2021.
 Doughty was named to the watchlist for the Golden Spikes Award and a preseason All-American by Baseball America entering his redshirt sophomore season.
 He was named the Southeastern Conference (SEC) Player of the Week after going 8-for-14 at the plate with three doubles, two home runs, seven runs scored and 12 RBIs in the Tigers' opening series against Maine.